SOME LINKS IN THIS POST MAY BE FROM OUR SPONSORS. POLICY PAGE

 YouGov polls are mostly surveys.
 Once you become a YouGov Panelist, you start completing surveys based on your interests.

 Each survey can take from 5 to 20 minutes.
 That’s not a lot of time.
 Survey results are published after the polling is complete so that respondents can interact with it.

 The questions in the surveys are straightforward and general.
 The surveys are designed to be neutral so your opinion is clear.

-An entire lot of surveys is compiled into one statistical article.
+An entire lot of surveys are compiled into one statistical article.
 If you make the cut, you’re instantly notified with, “You made the news!”